 Death penalty famous cases:

 The three most recent notable executions include Dzhokhar Tsarnaev, James Holmes, and Timothy McVeigh.
 Dzhokhar was convicted for his involvement in the Boston Marathon bombing on April 15th, 2013, where he killed 3 people (including an 8-year old boy) and injured 264 others; James was convicted for killing 12 moviegoers at a screening of “The Dark Knight Rises” in Aurora Colorado on July 20th, 2012; Timothy was found guilty for detonating a truck bomb outside Oklahoma City federal building on April April 19, 1995.

 The death penalty is contentious.
-It has been used to argue for both the rights of victims and an individual’s right to life.
+It has been used to argue for victims’ rights and an individual’s right to life.
 There are many famous cases in history where the death penalty was controversial, including:

 • The trial of George Zimmerman for shooting Trayvon Martin in self-defense;

 • The trial of Casey Anthony for killing her two-year-old daughter Caylee;

 • The trials of OJ Simpson for murdering his wife and Ronald Goldman.